 When I’m not teaching or doing graduate school work, I enjoy cooking, reading most forms of fiction, learning basic carpentry, and taking my dog on small trips to surrounding state parks.

-University of Georgia - MA, Classical Languages
+Graduate Degree: University of Georgia - Master of Arts, Classical Languages